 - RR.
 Emergency Response System Sometimes referred to as Lifeline or Life Alert, this is an emergency system that connects an individual's telephone directly to a local hospital.
 If the individual is alone at home and needs help, she/he can push a button which will automatically call the hospital for assistance.
 The local Area Agency on Aging, Home Health agency and hospital have information about this service. - SS.
-Supplemental Security Income (SSI) Provides income to low-income individuals who are considered aged (age 65 and older), blind or disabled.
+Supplemental Security Income (SSI) Provides income to low-income individuals who are 65 and older, blind or disabled.
 Eligibility for SSI means a person is automatically eligible for Medicaid.
 Apply at the Social Security Administration. - TT.
 Veteran's Benefits The Veterans Administration (VA) offers income and medical benefits to qualified military veterans.
 Contact the VA for more information. - UU.
 Weatherization Program This is a program to help low-income persons by providing labor and materials to help insulate and winterize their homes.
-Applications for assistance should be made at the local Community Action agency. - UU1.
-Assistive Devices Assistive devices are generally tools to help a person with day to day activities, such as a grab bar for transferring or adapted utensils for eating.
-Contact your local medical supply store, VCIL, home health agency, or AAA for more information. - 1.b.
-Does the client want to apply for any of the following services or programs?
+Applications for assistance should be made at the local Community Action agency. - VV.
+Assistive Devices Assistive devices are generally items to help a person with day to day activities, such as a grab bar for transferring or adapted utensils for eating.
+Contact your local medical supply store, VCIL, home health agency, or AAA for more information.